fangq/mcxcl/mcxlabcl/README.txt

 Author: Qianqian Fang <q.fang at neu.edu>
 License: GNU General Public License version 3 (GPLv3)
-Version: this package is part of Monte Carlo eXtreme OpenCL (MCX-CL) v2018.3
+Version: this package is part of Monte Carlo eXtreme OpenCL (MCX-CL) v2020

 <toc>

 == # Introduction ==

-MCXLAB-CL is the native MEX version of MCX for Matlab and GNU Octave.
-It compiles the entire MCX code into a MEX function which can be called directly inside Matlab or Octave.
+MCXLAB-CL is the native MEX version of MCX for MATLAB and GNU Octave.
+It compiles the entire MCX code into a MEX function which can be called directly inside MATLAB or Octave.
 The input and output files in MCX are replaced by convenient in-memory struct variables in MCXLAB-CL, thus, making it much easier to use and interact.
-Matlab/Octave also provides convenient plotting and data analysis functions.
+MATLAB/Octave also provides convenient plotting and data analysis functions.
 With MCXLAB-CL, your analysis can be streamlined and speed- up without involving disk files.

 Because MCXLAB-CL contains the exact computational codes for the GPU calculations as in the MCX binaries, MCXLAB-CL is expected to have identical performance when running simulations.
-By default, we compile MCXLAB-CL with the support of recording detected photon partial path-lengths (i.e. the "make det" option).

 == # Installation ==

-To download MCXLAB-CL, please visit [http://mcx.sourceforge.net/cgi-bin/index.cgi?Download#Download_the_Latest_Release this link].
+To download MCXLAB-CL, please visit [http://mcx.space/wiki/index.cgi?Download#Download_the_Latest_Release this link].
-If you choose to [http://mcx.sourceforge.net/cgi-bin/index.cgi?register/mcx register], you will have an option to be notified for any future updates.
+If you choose to [http://mcx.sourceforge.net/cgi-bin/index.cgi?register/mcx register], you will have an option to be notified for any future updates including critical bug fixes and new milestone releases.

 The system requirements for MCXLAB-CL are the same as MCX: you have to make sure that you have a CUDA-capable graphics card with properly configured CUDA driver (you can run the standard MCX binary first to test if your system is capable to run MCXLAB-CL).
-Of course, you need to have either Matlab or Octave installed.
+Of course, you need to have either MATLAB or Octave installed.

-Once you set up the CUDA toolkit and NVIDIA driver, you can then add the "mcxlabcl" directory to your Matlab/Octave search path using the addpath command.
+Once you set up the CUDA toolkit and NVIDIA driver, you can then add the "mcxlabcl" directory to your MATLAB/Octave search path using the addpath command.
 If you want to add this path permanently, please use the "pathtool" command, or edit your startup.m (~/.octaverc for Octave).

-If everything works ok, typing "help mcxlabcl" in Matlab/Octave will print the help information.
+If everything works ok, typing `mcxlabcl('gpuinfo')` in MATLAB/Octave will print the supported GPUs.
 If you see any error, particularly any missing libraries, please make sure you have downloaded the matching version built for your platform.